-Yom Kippur for Hebrew Year 5783 began on and ended on .
+Yom Kippur for Hebrew Year 5784 begins at sundown on and ends at nightfall on .

 Yom Kippur (Hebrew: יוֹם כִּפּוּר or יום הכיפורים), Also known as Day of Atonement, is the holiest day of the year for the Jews.
 Its central themes are atonement and repentance.
 Jews traditionally observe this holy day with a 25-hour period of fasting and intensive prayer, often spending most of the day in synagogue services.
 Yom Kippur completes the annual period known in Judaism as the High Holy Days (or sometimes “the Days of Awe”).